Krachkovskii/RevitTranslator/README.md

 # How to install
 This is an alpha version.
 It does not include any executable files to streamline the installation.
 However, it includes pre-compiled binaries and Revit add-in manifest which you simply need to paste into a designated Revit Addin folder.
 ### Installation steps
+1. Go to GitHub Releases (on the right) side of this screen.
-1. Download the ZIP archive that corresponds to a Revit version you need; unzip it
+2. Download the ZIP archive that corresponds to a Revit version you need, unzip it.
-2. Open Windows' Run command (Win + R) and insert the following path: `%appdata%\Autodesk\Revit\Addins`, click Enter
+3. Open Windows' Run command (Win + R) and insert the following path: `%appdata%\Autodesk\Revit\Addins`, click Enter.
-3. Open the folder that corresponds to a Revit version you're planning to use the app with
+4. Open (or create) the folder that corresponds to a Revit version you're planning to use.
-4. Insert unzipped contents into this folder.
+5. Insert unzipped contents (`RevitTranslatorAddin` folder and `RevitTranslatorAddin.addin` manifest file) into this folder.
-5. Start Revit; click `Always Load` or `Load Once`.
+6. Start Revit; click `Always Load` or `Load Once`.

     ![image](https://github.com/Krachkovskii/RevitTranslator/assets/117347760/48934b38-dfbd-4b14-bbfd-de40818c45d5)